-I started interviewing human beings about why they do what they do, not what.
+I started interviewing human beings about why they do what they do, not simply what.
 Why do we take certain decisions, why do we look at something in a specific way.
-I want to have real, honest, intimate conversations about our main existential drives.
-Audio seemed to be the most natural medium, so The Hoomanist was born as a produced audio program.
+I want to have real, honest, intimate conversations about our existential drives.
+Audio (voice) seemed to be the most natural medium, so The Hoomanist was born as a produced audio program.
 I apply all the skills that I learned during the past decade working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.

 The Hoomanist is a solo project.
 I am the only one taking care of guests, web servers, graphics, audio editing, and publishing.
 It's fun, it's therapeutic, and it's far from the bullshit of "niches" and "marketing" content.
 It's also far from the noise of social media and requires strong attention from the listeners.
 I don't try to sell anything, this is my exercise in listening.
-The Hoomanist is the name that I gave to sharing the process with you.
+The Hoomanist is the name that I gave to sharing this process with you.

 Why "Hoomanist" and Not "Humanist"?

 I sit and chat with a person for a certain amount of time (say, 60 minutes, or 180).
 Before our meeting, I research and learn about them as much as I can.
 When we sit, I do my best to listen their story.
 After talking, I take their photo for their cover picture.
 Sometimes neonavocado takes one.

 During the following weeks, I edit the audio to create a radio program.
 Every episode features on average 1100 cuts of pauses and silences.
 That's a lot, what's my reason?
 To improve the listening experience while keeping the guest's intentions almost intact.
 When it's time for publishing, I share it on this website and on all the major podcast platforms.